cddavidson86/C-Sharp-Restaurant365-Code-Challeng-String-Calculator/README.md

-# Restaurant365-Code-Challenge---String-Calculator
+# Restaurant365-Code-Challenge-String-Calculator
-A challenge for R365
+A challenge for R365 in C#.